Tough Mountain Course Description

 SNOW & STEADY

-Calm your breathing and balance across snowmaking pipes over very cloudy, muddy, and mysterious water.
+Calm your breathing and find your inner balance as you cross over a dark, muddy, and mysterious pond on snowmaking pipes.
 The steadier you are, the faster you'll go.
-Keep in mind you're already soaked and your legs are burning from Hurricane Alley.
-This would be a challenge for Mary Lou Retton.
+Keep in mind that you're already soaked and your legs and lungs are burning from Hurricane Alley.
+This may not be a challenge for Mary Lou Retton.
 For you?
 Torture.

-We give you a slight break as you run back to the base of South Ridge, where you'll encounter the largest and toughest mud crawl of the course.
-Get down on your knees, get dirty, and crawl under the barbed wire.
-Don’t look up and leave your CamelBaks at home.
-Do you need to ask why?
-Four words: razor sharp barbed wire.
+You’re given a slight break as you run back to the base of South Ridge where you'll encounter the largest and toughest mud crawl of the course.
+Get down on your belly and get ready to get dirty, as you wiggle your way under barbed wire.
+Don’t look up, and keep your butt down unless you want a fresh lower back tattoo.

-A couple course testers earlier this year rounded the corner at the base of this section, looked up, and said “WTF?!”
-Scramble your way up the steep slope and rock ledges.
-We’ll even hang some rope in case you need assistance.
-But you won’t need any help, will you, tough guy?
+Legend has it, a couple course guinea pigs rounded the corner to the base of this section, looked up and said “WTF?!”
+Now you get to scramble up the steep slope and rock ledges that left many of last year’s participants breathless and heartbroken.
+We’ll hang some ropes in case you need assistance, but you won’t need any help will you?

 What goes up must come down.
-After you cross the pond you'll need to climb up and over a wall before climbing / jumping / falling down the backside into a pit of mud.
-Then repeat.
-You’ll be demoralized, muddy and exhausted.
+After you cross the pond you'll face a climbing wall to scale before climbing / jumping / falling down the backside into a pit of mud.
+Then, you'll have to do it again on another wall, slightly smaller.
+You’ll be twice as demoralized, muddy, and exhausted.

 SLIP SLIDE & DIE

-With your family and friends watching from below and the finish in sight you'll take a "break" and ride down our twin, side-by-slide slip n' slides.
+Longer, faster and ribbed for your pleasure!
+(That’s what she said!
+Again!)
+With your family and friends watching from below and the finish finally in sight, you'll take a break and ride down our side-by-side 30-foot slip n' slides into a pond of murk.
 If you think you'll just run down the middle and stay dry, hotshot, think again.